gu04/auralean-crm-analysis/README.md

 - **Assumption 1**: Customers with “None” tier in the data were classified as “No Tier”, as no clear evidence was available to reassign them to other specific tiers.
 - **Assumption 2**: Outliers in the amount spent column below $40 were retained in the dataset without adjustment due to low magnitude significance (6 points).
 However, if more time and direct communication with the stakeholders are available, it may be insightful to analyse the cause of the outliers to increase high-value purchase count.
 - **Assumption 3**: The observed 0.00% conversion rate in the High-Frequency customer segment may be due to a small sample size.
-Additional data from this segment—especially from the RFM analysis—may be required for more accurate conclusion.
+Additional data from this segment—especially from the RFM analysis—may be required for a more accurate conclusion.